prestsoftware/prest/docs/src/privacy/index.rst

 -----------------------------

 We keep this website's privacy policy under regular review and place any updates on this webpage.
-This privacy policy was last updated on xx xxxxxx 2020.
+This privacy policy was last updated on |today|.

 How to Contact Us